rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics.md

 [parsesses]: https://doc.rust-lang.org/nightly/nightly-rustc/syntax/sess/struct.ParseSess.html
 [session]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_session/struct.Session.html

-In general, there are two class of such methods: ones that emit an error directly and ones that allow finer control over what to emit.
+In general, there are two classes of such methods: ones that emit an error directly and ones that allow finer control over what to emit.
 For example, [`span_err`][spanerr] emits the given error message at the given `Span`, but [`struct_span_err`][strspanerr] instead returns a